 style=’font-family:Symbol’>�<span style=’font:7.0pt “Times New Roman”‘>

-A lot of code just to the display the word apple on a list.
+A lot of code just to display the word apple on a list.
 You will also notice that Word does not use the standard HTML Li and ul list tags.
 It uses CSS to format the lists, if you strip out this CSS the list becomes normal text.
-In comparison, this is the code generated with WordToHTML.net when you upload document and convert it.
+In comparison, this is the code generated with WordToHTML.net when you upload a document and convert it.

 <li style="margin-left:28.06pt; padding-left:7.94pt; font-family:serif;"><span style="font-family:Calibri;">Apples</span></li>

-If you just paste content from MS Word test file into Visual Editor and choose to keep formatting you will be left with this very clean code:
+If you just paste content from the MS Word test file into Visual Editor and choose to keep formatting you will be left with this very clean code:

-So you can see if you want the cleanest HTML possible you need to use a proper tool like to convert your Word files to HTML.
+So you can see if you want the cleanest HTML possible you need to use a proper tool to convert your Word files to HTML.